-So, here are some of the ways for gaining new skills that will improve your mind and your life together with some tips on how to make it as smooth as possible.
+So, here are some of the ways for gaining new skills that will improve your mind and your life.
+Additionally, you will find tips tips on how to make it as smooth as possible.

 “I don’t love studying.
 I hate studying.
-I like learning.
+But I like learning.
 Learning is beautiful.” – Natalie Portman.

 You have probably heard that the brain is plastic.
 The science-y term would be neuroplasticity or brain plasticity, and it refers to a fact that the human brain is able to change throughout life by reorganizing and forming new connections between neurons (brain cells).